Fall 2020 information

 Student Organization Recommendations

 - Stay informed.
-Communication is being updated on the coronavirus.ku.edu page regularly, and on our SILC Coronavirus (COVID-19) Information page.
+Communication is being updated on the coronavirus.ku.edu and Protect KU pages regularly.

-- Communicate with your organization members and share the university’s message.
+- Communicate with your organization members and share any updates to the university’s message.
 Send regular reminders and communications so your membership stays informed.

 - Look at your attendance policies.
 Set out appropriate expectations for participation and respect individual’s decisions regarding their specific situations.